ninoschelcher/frontend-data/README.md

 # Research Question(s) 🔍

+Bikes in Amsterdam came up in my head that there are a lot of bikes in Amsterdam.
+Why wouldn't it be interesting to know how many bikes could fit into the space that parking garages have right now?
+So I came up with the following research question.

 ## How many bikes could fit in all parking spots in Amsterdam parking garages?

 I've also written down some sub questions that are required to answer this question